Warren Buffett In Annual Letter Signals More Stock Buybacks Coming This Year, Says Don't 'Bet Against America'

 The company does business in the aerospace industry — not the best one to be in last year.
 In his letter, Buffett said he overpaid for the company and that last year's "adverse developments" in the industry made that clear.
 "I was simply too optimistic about PCC’s normalized profit potential," Buffett wrote.

-The company spent $24.7 billion to repurchase 80,998 "A" shares last year, including $9 billion in the fourth quarter.
+The company spent $24.7 billion to repurchase the equivalent of 80,998 "A" shares last year, including $9 billion in the fourth quarter.
 That is likely to continue: "Berkshire has repurchased more shares since year-end and is likely to further reduce its share count in the future," Buffett wrote.

 Berkshire also as usual listed its top holdings by market value.
 They included Apple Inc (NASDAQ: AAPL), Coca-Cola Co (NYSE: KO), American Express Company (NYSE: AXP) and Bank of America Corp (NYSE: BAC).